 Sugar can also add crunch to: desserts, fruit pies, biscuits and chocolate confectionery.
 Sugar provides the body and viscosity to sauces chutneys batters and glazes.
 It also creates the structure in meringues and spun sugar.

 All sugars will 'brown' in the presence of heat and protein (Maillard reaction).
 This will give a range of colours from light golden to dark brown in baked goods, sauces, chutneys and confectionery.
 Brown sugars and golden syrups give a variety of shades in their own right.

 Although very soluble in water, the rate that sugar dissolves can be controlled by the particle size.
 Caster sugar gives a controlled rise and bake in cakes and finer crystalline sugars can be used to give rapid dissolving for vending and hot drinks.

 Icing sugar can also be used to sweeten desserts without heat.

-Sugar depresses the freezing point of frozen products including ice creams, sorbets and frozen baked products.
-This results in slower and smaller ice crystal formation which delivers a smoother texture in the mouth from frozen or when defrosted.
-Similarly, invert syrups can be used to control crystallisation in ambient products such as jams.
+Sugar depresses the freezing point of frozen products including ice cream, sorbet, and frozen baked products.
+This results in smaller ice crystals which delivers a smoother texture and aids with rapid defrosting.

-By increasing viscosity, sugar can stabilise dispersion of active ingredients in liquid medicines.
+By increasing viscosity, sugar can stabilise the dispersion of active ingredients in liquid medicines.

 Fermentation is a critical process in baking and brewing.
-The yeast used in these processes uses sugar as a food source to produce ethanol, carbon dioxide and water through the fermentation process.
-In bread-making this speeds up the rising/leavening process.
-In alcoholic beverage production, fermentation delivers the target alcohol and sweetness level.
+Sugar is used as a food source for the yeast to produce ethanol, carbon dioxide and water.
+In bread making, sugar speeds up the rising/levening process.